WIAA D2 girls basketball: McFarland once again proves to be Jefferson's kryptonite

 Mark Peterson said his team’s only losses came against McFarland this season but he prefers to look at the 19 wins the Eagles accomplished.

 “I thought this group of kids had a really awesome season,” he said.
 “We won a regional title.
-Those are the things I will remember.
-I think we got the most out of this group of kids.
-McFarland is definitely more talented than we are but we played very hard tonight.
-We just fell short. “
+Those are the things I will remember."

 McFARLAND 45, JEFFERSON 33